 - Prevented from working by bad weather

-Many people are now employed in the gig economy (think Uber or Lyft) or as independent contractors – jobs that typically have no benefits such as health care, paid time off, or guarantee of future work.
+Many people are now employed in the gig economy (think Uber or Lyft) or as independent contractors.
+These jobs typically have no benefits such as health care, paid time off, or a guarantee of future work.
 The unemployment rate does not account for millions who for whatever reason are not working and not actively seeking employment.
 Automation is also playing a role in declining income and available jobs.
-Given the current employment picture, it stands to reason that home ownership is one part of the American Dream that is out of reach for many people in our country.
+Given the current employment picture, homeownership is one part of the American Dream that is out of reach for many people in our country.

 Is a Comfortable Retirement Possible?